glouppe/info8010-deep-learning/outline.md

 ## Reading assignment

-Read, summarize and criticize a major scientific paper in Deep Learning.
+Read, summarize and criticize a major scientific paper in deep learning.
 (Paper to be announced later.)

 .center.width-40[![](figures/outline/alphago-paper.png)]